ShivanKaul/star-spec/draft-dss-star.md

 A threshold secret sharing scheme with these properties has the following API syntax:

-- Share(k, msg, rand): Produce a k-threshold share of the secret `x` using randomness `rand`.
-The value k is an integer, and `msg` and `rand` are byte strings.
+- Share(k, secret, rand): Produce a k-threshold share `secret` using randomness `rand`, along with a commitment to the secret, each of size `Nshare` and `Ncommitment` bytes long.
+  The value k is an integer, and `secret`  and `rand` are byte strings.
-- Recover(k, share_set): Combine the secret shares in `share_set`, which is of size at least k, and recover the corresponding message `msg`.
+- Recover(k, share_set): Combine the secret shares in `share_set`, each of which correspond
+  to the same secret share commitment, which is of size at least k, and recover the corresponding message `msg`.
 If recovery fails, this function returns an error.
 - Nshare: The size in bytes of a secret share value.

-### Finite field choice
+- Ncommitment: The size in bytes of a secret share commitment value.

+### Unverifiable Secret Sharing

-We use traditional Shamir secret sharing (SSS) {{Shamir}} for implementing the sharing scheme.
+This section specifies traditional (unverifiable) Shamir secret sharing (SSS) {{Shamir}}
+for implementing the sharing scheme.
 This functionality is implemented using a finite (Galois) field `FFp = GF(p)`, where the order `p` is a large enough power-of-two or prime (e.g. of length greater than 32 bits).
 Note that SSS is unconditionally secure, and thus the size of the field is not important from a security perspective.
-As such we choose the following
+As such we choose the following prime:
-prime:

 ~~~~
 p = 2^(128) + 1451 = 340282366920938463463374607431768223907